-All they knew was that the system we were going to see on Thursday was, in my opinion, pretty clever and had something to do with intensive pasture management.
+All they knew was the system we were going to see on Thursday was, in my opinion, pretty clever and had something to do with intensive pasture management.
 They also knew that a lack of feed grains during the Special Period had made boosting Cuban milk production a national priority.

-As I trotted over a rise ahead of the group, my Agrologist's heart felt something akin to pride anticipating the farmers' reaction to what they would see: Laid out like ribbons in the afternoon sun, the intensive pasture management trials underway at El Vapor represent a triumph of beneficent climate, solid stewardship AND GOOD FARM EXTENTION.
+As I trotted over a rise ahead of the group, my agrologist's heart felt something akin to pride anticipating the farmers' reaction to what they would see: Laid out like ribbons in the afternoon sun, the intensive pasture management trials underway at El Vapor represent a triumph of beneficent climate, solid stewardship and good farm